The Pen is Mightier Than the Sword.

 2. It does not value the feelings or experience of your spouse.

-Value is everything to a marriage, and each spouse may have a difference gauge or definition of what value means to them.
+Value is everything to a marriage, and each spouse may have a different gauge or definition of what value means to them.
 No one likes their values trampled and replaced with a counterfeit.
 Your spouse deserves consideration for his/her feelings and experience – which more often than not, will be different from the way you felt and experienced the very same thing.

 This is an example of Ephesians 5:21, where equal opportunity submitting can be achieved.
 Step away from your own lens, and check out the view of your spouse.
 You might be surprised.